blacksnowmartin/Bit-Canister/Plan.md

-Perfect timing, Martin — this **ICP Bitcoin DeFi Hackathon** is *exactly* the kind of event that can help you showcase your growing blockchain + Web3 skills while building something that has real-world potential.
+8Perfect timing, Martin — this **ICP Bitcoin DeFi Hackathon** is *exactly* the kind of event that can help you showcase your growing blockchain + Web3 skills while building something that has real-world potential.

 Let’s design a **clear, 4-week roadmap and idea plan** for you 👇